 In both instances, this distance helps people think differently about their negative experiences, and feel less negatively about them.

 This research has two broad implications:

 - People intuitively use these linguistic shifts when faced with the need to regulate their thoughts, feelings or behaviors – providing researchers with a window into people’s emotion regulatory processes.

 - These shifts can be used as levers to actively promote people’s ability to regulate their negative emotions.

 Can subtle shifts in language affect people’s interpretations of norms?

-My collaborators and I have found that both adults and children selectively use different pronouns to express norms and preferences:
+My collaborators and I have found that both adults and children selectively use different pronouns to express norms vs. preferences: